Scout24/afp-alppaca/README.rst

 -------------

-You can change the following values in ``/etc/alppaca/config.yaml`` to modify alppacas behaviour.
+You can change the following values in ``/etc/alppaca/config.yaml`` to modify alppaca's behaviour.
 You can also add more yaml files to the directory, they are loaded and merged in alphabetical order by yamlreader.

 .. code:: yaml